 lab equipment

-According to the U.S. Centers for Disease Control and Prevention, nearly 75% of the United States has access to fluoridated water.
-They have set a goal to reach 80% by 2020.
+According to the U.S. Centers for Disease Control and Prevention (CDC), more than 70% of the United States has access to fluoridated water.
+The American Dental Association (ADA) says, “Fluoridation of community water supplies is the single most effective public health measure to prevent tooth decay.
 To learn more about water fluoridation, click on the questions below.

-North American water systems have added fluoride, a naturally occurring element, to their water supplies since 1945 to help prevent tooth decay.
-Since that time, child cavity rates have been reduced by 20-40% where fluoridation has been implemented according to the American Dental Association.
+Community water systems have added fluoride, a naturally occurring element, to their water supplies since 1945 to help prevent tooth decay.
+Since that time, fluoridation is effective in reducing tooth decay by at least 25% in children and adults according to the American Dental Association.

 Your water system publishes a consumer confidence report each year and makes that report publicly available.
 The report is often available on the internet, but you may need to contact your water provider to request a copy.
 Contact your public water system to learn more about fluoride levels in your water.
 You can usually find contact information for your public water system on your water bill.
 You can also visit CDC’s My Water’s Fluoride page.